ST-77/traffic-signal-controller/README.md

 ## Overview

-This project was completed as part of a university digital logic and engineering coursework project.
+This project was completed as part of a university digital logic and engineering coursework project in a team of 4.

 The system represents a 3-way intersection with Road A, Road B, and Road C. Each road has red, yellow, and green traffic light outputs.
 Pedestrian push buttons allow crossing requests to be stored temporarily using RC memory, so the walk light activates only when the corresponding road is in a safe red-light state.